Skip to Content

 Not quite.
 Most function similarly and are flush-mounted in a standard 14″ x 14″ opening.
 But there are some differences, some of which are very minor.

 For example, the MaxxAir MaxxFan Deluxe roof fans have two different model numbers – 7000k and 7500k.
 The difference is that the 7000k model is white and the 7500k model is a smoke color.
-That’s a pretty small difference but good to note to make sure you order the color you want.
+That’s a pretty slight difference, but good to note to make sure you order the color you want.
+Other than the MaxxFan Deluxe models, there are some other models with different features.
+But the MaxxFan Deluxe is the only model we’d consider, so the one we’re focusing on in this post.

 A fan’s ability to move air is measured in cubic feet per minute (CFM).
 Both MaxxAir MaxxFan Deluxe models offer over 900 CFM for a strong movement of air through your RV.

 The Deluxe models also offer the option of remote control.
-The remote control operates all fan functions including the electric lid opening.
+The remote control operates all fan functions, including the electric lid opening.

 Both fans can be run with the lid closed to circulate air (Ceiling Fan Mode) and have a built-in thermostat that displays the interior temperature.
 Each fan has ten blades and ten speeds.